 As the brain tissue gradually loses more nerve cells over time, it’s estimated that the actual mass of the brain can shrink by the weight of an orange!
 Beginning with mild memory loss, the disease becomes increasingly destructive as it begins to affect cognitive ability in later stages, such as the patient being unable to engage in conversation and respond to their environment.

 Much like other neurodegenerative conditions such as Parkinson’s disease, Alzheimer’s is poorly understood.
 It has proven difficult for pharmaceutical companies to pinpoint what causes Alzheimer’s disease, and scientists have concluded that it is a mixture of genetics and environmental factors.
 Some research has been carried out on those with a genetic risk of the disease, something called familial Alzheimer’s.
 However, this makes up less than 1% of Alzheimer’s cases with the rest being referred to as ‘sporadic’, which is why continuous research is needed to understand what triggers the disease in the majority of cases.

-In 2016 and 2017, environmental aspects such as diet and pollution were highlighted as contributing factors.
-Some studies suggest that the disease can be attributed to air pollutants, such as industrial waste and fossil fuels, causing inflammation in the brain that can accelerate cognitive ageing.
+In different parts of the world, studies have linked environmental aspects such as diet and pollution as contributing factors.
+Some of these studies suggest that the disease can be attributed to air pollutants, such as industrial waste and fossil fuels, causing inflammation in the brain that can accelerate cognitive ageing.

 Diet has been a suspected cause for many years, and in early 2017, researchers made a link between drinking diet soda drinks and increased risk of developing dementia, as well as tripling the likelihood of a stroke.
 Some research suggests that adopting particular diets can significantly reduce the risk of developing neurodegenerative diseases.
 For instance, a Mediterranean diet has been recommended, swapping processed food that is high in sodium and sugar with fruit and vegetables, legumes, nuts and fish.